Work in progress: excerpt from Sow the Wind - a novel.

 be madness for her to try to make her way through the Balkans alone.

-“Look, I’m touring Greece for the next couple of
+“Look, I’m touring Greece Peloponnese .

 If you’re not in a hurry, you’re very welcome to ride with me.”